copyleft-org/copyleft-guide/CONTRIBUTING.md

 ## How Do I Get Involved?

-The Guide is maintained in a distributed version control system called [Git](http://git-scm.com/).
+The Guide is maintained in a copylefted distributed version control system called [Git](http://git-scm.com/).
 Currently, the project utilizes the services of a  Git hosting website called [Gitorious](https://gitorious.org).
-Those who are comfortable with Gitorious can submit
+(The software which runs Gitorious is, itself, copylefted, too.)

-[merge requests on copyleft.org's gitorious site](https://gitorious.org/copyleft-org/tutorial/merge_requests).
+Those who are comfortable with Gitorious can submit [merge requests on copyleft.org's gitorious site](https://gitorious.org/copyleft-org/tutorial/merge_requests).
 See the section "Merge Request and Patch Workflow" below for more information on the details of doing that.